How to Create Application in React Native with Node.js backend and GraphQL

 const apolloServer = new ApolloServer({ typeDefs: [BookTypeDef, Author TypeDef, UserTypeDef], resolvers: [BookResolver, AuthorResolver, UserResolver), context: async ({ reg }) => { }, });

 - in the above image, you can see “context”.
-It can be used to handle authentication-based API calls.
 This means inside that we can verify user credential & header’s auth token before going in the resolver, & can throw Authentication error from here, and in the resolver, there is a parameter “context” that contains login user information.
 We can throw errors if not get user data.

 Creating React Native project & Implement GraphQL (Apollo Client)